 The next step is to determine the system’s processes.
 They will be the use cases of your project.

-You may ask the users about the typical activities done in online shopping. - Step 3: Analyze the use cases included
+You may ask the users about the typical activities done for online shopping. - Step 3: Analyze the use cases included

 Conclusion:

-The UML use case diagram represents the methodology used in system development.
+The use case diagram for online shopping system pdf represents the methodology used in system development.
 It helps developers know the possible inputs that the project should process and perform.

 Inquiries